 - Both Front and Rearview – these are more expensive, ranging anywhere from £39 to £160 again, depending on the features included.
 However, plenty of accidents on the road involve rear-end collisions meaning these could be a worthwhile investment.

-- Cabin view (beneficial for taxi drivers) – like any other customer service provider, taxi drivers experience all sorts of physical and verbal abuse from customers.
+- Cabin view (beneficial for taxi drivers) – like any other customer service provider, taxi drivers experience all sorts of physical and verbal abuse from customers, it certain benefits having taxi driver insurance in case of accident with a cabin view camera to help your case.
 Cabin view cameras, which are just dashcams facing inside your car, could be a huge benefit and smart investment.

 While we know it can be difficult to prove you are not in the wrong when an incident occurs, especially young and new drivers, having a dash cam will provide evidence that you are not at fault.